""

 • Expanding learning through activities such as study abroad, volunteering/work/internship, and by assuming leadership roles

-To schedule an appointment: Current students can schedule an appointment online through the Starfish app in MyUW.
-Appointments can also be made through email at studentservices@education.wisc.edu, by calling 608-262-1651, or in person.
+Advising appointments are available in person, virtually, or over the phone.
+Current students schedule appointments through the Starfish app in MyUW.
+Appointments can also be made by calling 608-262-1651, or in person in Room 139 Education Building.

 Career Advising in the School of Education